 Cleaning Your Retainer

-- Keep your retainer clean.
+- Keep your retainer away from small children and animals.